 Christ greatly expands the number of people in this spiritual Temple through the first phase of His Kingdom, during what we will see is called “the marvelous Work and Wonder.”

 The almost universally believed destination of Christ’s Return is Jerusalem.
 But is this what God’s Word says?
 Christ will of course ultimately rule from there—countless scriptures show this—but is this where His tiny mustard seed Kingdom begins?
 Does His first-century coming provide a clue?

-Notice Jesus was born to Mary in “a city of Galilee, named Nazareth” (Luke 1:26)—well north of Jerusalem!
+Notice Mary lived in “a city of Galilee, named Nazareth” (Luke 1:26).
+This is where Jesus was conceived and where He later grew up—well north of Jerusalem!
 Far from a prominent city, Nazareth was scoffed at as a kind of dead-end backwater by Jerusalemites.
 After Jesus called Peter, He then called Philip who reported to Nathaniel that they had found Christ.
 Not convinced, Nathaniel asked, “Can anything good come out of Nazareth?”
 (John 1:46).
 Clearly Christ’s first-century coming was to an unexpected place.
 His arrival shocked and confused the masses: “Others said, this is the Christ.
 But some said, Shall Christ come out of Galilee?”
 (7:41).
 Both Nazareth and Galilee were looked down on by the elites of Jesus’ day.